 Not sure where exactly to look for the information you need?
 Try the handy search box, top right.

 Some hints: It is limited to 20 characters, and quotation marks cannot be used to define a string.
 To search for an exact phrase, try the advanced search page where that option is pre-selected.

 Browsing might be a better approach for patterns or pieces whose official names are not well known.
-Photo Gallery and Non-Standard Patterns are good places to start.
+In the context of opal Pyrex, Non-Standard Patterns and Pattern ID are good places to start.